RubenPeeters/RubenPeeters.github.io/_portfolio/pyhbm.md

 collection: portfolio
 ---

-## Introduction
+## Descrpition

-As a data engineer, I developed a Python package that enables data harmonization in the human biomonitoring (HBM) field.
+PyHBM is a Python package that enables data harmonization in the human biomonitoring (HBM) field.
 The user can provide configuration in the well-known Excel format, based on simple instructions.
 The package can be installed and used through the command line.

 ## Key Points